Skip to content

 Our approach to measuring greenhouse gas emissions data helps us manage our energy and resources efficiently, while identifying opportunities to reduce our impact.

-Key Notes: Scope 2 location-based emissions reflect electricity grid subregion average carbon intensity, applied at the facility level (e.g., California average emissions rate).
-Market-based accounting reflects, wherever possible, the reported carbon intensities of Pacific Premier’s utility providers, applied at the facility level (e.g., Southern California Edison reported emissions rate).
+Scope 2 location-based emissions reflect electricity grid subregion average carbon intensity, applied at the facility level (e.g. California average emissions rate).
+Market-based accounting reflects, wherever possible, the reported carbon intensities of PPB’s utility providers, applied at the facility level (e.g. Southern California Edison reported emissions rate).

 We take pride in supporting resource preservation through recycling, waste management, and responsible use of energy.